 This article shows you step by step in how to recover your missing content using iCloud.
-If you happen to backup your iBooks content using iTunes on your computer, you can try to restore the content from your iTunes backup and ignore the rest of this article.
+If you happen to backup your Books/iBooks content using iTunes on your computer, you can try to restore the content from your iTunes backup and ignore the rest of this article.

-iBooks Missing After the Latest Upgrade, Steps to Recover
+Apple Books or iBooks Missing After the Latest Upgrade, Steps to Recover

 Please make sure that you have not accidentally set the setting to hide your iBooks.

 1) Tap on Settings > Apple ID Account Profile on your iPhone/iPad and make sure you are using the right Apple ID

 2) Tap on iCloud and scroll down to the section with the heading ‘APPS USING ICLOUD.’

 3) Locate the Books/ iBooks icon here and switch it to the off position by tapping on the slider